Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

 ];
 ```

 However, it is important to be aware of that no content on the front-end application can be **truly** secure.
 That is, our **RoleGuard** component is primarily responsible for rendering the correct pages and other UI elements for a user in a particular role; in the example above, we allow only users in the `TaskAdmin` role to see the `Dashboard` component.
 In order to **truly** protect data and expose certain REST operations to a selected set of users, we enable **RBAC** on the back-end/web API as well in this sample.
+This is shown next.

 ### Policy based Authorization for .NET Core web API